 There is a new amount of spectrum that’s available for venue owners.
 This spectrum is known as the millimeter wave spectrum.
 If you listen to advertisements for 5G, that is what Verizon is behind.
 Millimeter wave is vital for sizeable public venue owners and managers to understand because that’s where it’s used.
 Whether it’s line-of-sight coverage, meaning millimeter wave does not penetrate through structures.
 There’s a considerable amount of spectrum with millimeter wave, which is relevant.

-As we go down the road of 5G, we will see better performance, increased speed, and lower latency.
+As you go down the road of 5G, you will see better performance, increased speed, and lower latency.
 That’s important for things like virtual reality and gaming.
-We are going down to that one millisecond or, in that area, for a better user experience.
+You are going down to that one millisecond or, in that area, for a better user experience.
 And certainly a lot more capacity.